waynodiablo/Oystercard/boris_bikes/boris_bikes.md

 As a maintainer of the system,
-So that members of the public can get usable bikes, I'd like garages to receive broken bikes from vans, fix them, and then pass them back to vans for distribution.
+So that members of the public can get usable bikes, I'd like garages to receive broken bikes, fix them, and make them available for pickup.
 ```

 This is clearly a simplified version of the user requirements that Stakeholders - members of the public and system maintainers - have for the real Boris Bikes system in London (in a real discussion with a client, we should identify many more).
 We've deliberately left out extra considerations, like payment, to make our first version of the system tractable.
 This is often a sensible first step, as we can focus on building a **simple**, **manageable** program before adding greater complexity.
 We can check that everything works each time we come round to add greater complexity.